 The Console interface is a Graphical User Interface (GUI) organized as a series of menus.
-It is primarily accessible through a serial console connection, but can also be accessed through IP services, such as a Telnet, RSH (Remote Shell), or SSH (Secure Shell) session.
+It is primarily accessible through a serial console connection, but can also be accessed through IP services, such as a Telnet, RSH (Remote Shell), SSH (Secure Shell) session, or SSH remote command execution.

 IP services can be restricted to control access to the device.
-For more information, refer to Section 3.9, "Configuring IP Services".
+For more information, refer to Section 4.9, "Configuring IP Services".